skuperuser/game2server/README.md

 # alpinecraft
-can be used to easily transform a (game) server into a general-purpose linux server using proot
+Can be used to easily transform a (game) server into a general-purpose linux server using proot.

 To use this 'jailbreak', follow these steps:
- 1. Stop your server
+ 1. Stop your server.

- 2. Take a look at your server's startup args
+ 2. Take a look at your server's startup args.

- 3. Copy all files to the directory containing the executable for your server
+ 3. Copy all files to the directory containing the executable for your server.

- 4. Replace your server's executable's contents with the contents of copycontents.txt
+ 4. Replace your server's executable's contents with the contents of copycontents.txt.

- 5. (Re)start your server
+ 5. (Re)start your server.

 ## For example:
 Let's say your startup args are:
 ./bin/x64/factorio --port 19410 --server-settings data/server-settings.json --start-server gamesave.zip

-The executable is /bin/x64/factorio. you'll need to place the files into /bin/x64
+The executable is /bin/x64/factorio. you'll need to place the files into /bin/x64.

 After this, the directory should contain the following:
 - system